-The grievance process is the MHP's process for reviewing your grievance or complaint about your services or the MHP.
+The grievance process is the mental health plan's process for reviewing your grievance or complaint about your services or the mental health plan.
 A grievance can be made anytime orally or in writing, and making a grievance will not cause you to lose your rights or services.
 If you file a grievance, your provider will not get in trouble.

-You can authorize another person, or your provider, to act on your behalf.
-If you authorize another person to act on your behalf, the MHP might ask you to sign a form authorizing the MHP to release information to that person.
+You can authorize another person, advocate, or your provider to act on your behalf.
+If you authorize another person to act on your behalf, the mental health plan might ask you to sign a form authorizing the mental health plan to release information to that person.

-Any person who works for the MHP that decides the grievance must be qualified to make the decisions and not involved in any previous levels of review or decisionmaking.
+Any person who works for the mental health plan that decides the grievance must be qualified to make the decisions and not involved in any previous levels of review or decision-making.